icescentral/COVID19-Lab-Results/README.md

 BACKGROUND
 ----------

-These set of scripts were created at ICES (Institute for Clinical Evaluative Sciences), an Ontario-based not-for-profit health institute, for the purpose of **1)** parsing lab results pertaining to SARS-CoV-2 (causes COVID-19) and other respiratory viruses and **2)** rolling up the lab results into more clinically relevant "testing episodes".
+This set of scripts were created at ICES (Institute for Clinical Evaluative Sciences), an Ontario-based not-for-profit health institute, for the purpose of: **1)** parsing lab results pertaining to SARS-CoV-2 (causes COVID-19) and other respiratory viruses and **2)** rolling up the lab results into more clinically relevant "testing episodes".
 We used Jupyter Notebook (including Python libraries: pandas, numpy,  nltk,  re) and designed the algorithms based on laboratory data from OLIS (Ontario Laboratories Information System), but respiratory virus test results are likely to be reported in a similar fashion elsewhere.
 Our goal is to create an efficient method to accurately interpret large amounts of incoming COVID-19 data so that it can be used for research purposes as quickly as possible.

 USAGE
 -----